tonylweil/6502/README.md

 Jumpers for RAM: /OE and /CE

+Jumpers for VIA1-3 and ACIA, A9-A12 and IOCS Chip Select lines to change hardware addressing

-Jumper to ground ACIA /CTS line and FT230x /CTS
+Jumper to ground ACIA /CTS line and FT230x /CTS to support no hardware handshaking

 Jumpers added to disconnect any existing connections to VIA1 (LCD and ATTINY) and VIA2 (76489 Sound chip)